weltliteratur/blog/_drafts/vossanto-timeline.markdown

-Our [last article on Vossian Antonomasia](https://weltliteratur.net/vossian-antonomasia-new-york-times/) appeared more than a year ago, yet, since then we were busy improving our methods, writing papers, and extending the [web page](https://vossanto.weltliteratur.net/).
+Our [last article on Vossian Antonomasia](https://weltliteratur.net/vossian-antonomasia-new-york-times/) (*Vossanto*) appeared more than a year ago, yet, since then we were busy improving our methods, writing papers, and extending the [web page](https://vossanto.weltliteratur.net/).
 This blog post provides an update on recent developments.